-Remember the lovely lizard bag I found a few days ago?
+Remember the lovely lizard bag?
 Well, here’s a sister from the same era, but in croc.
 This one may be a bit older, due to the restrictions that were imposed on crocodile leather and other exotic skins after WWII.
-As with fur, I’m not a fan of animal skins for our clothing and accessories and won’t buy any new ones but the true vintage examples are collectible pieces of fashion history to me.
+As with fur, I’m not a fan of animal skins for our clothing and accessories and won’t buy any new ones; but the true vintage examples are collectible pieces of fashion history to me.

 As is the other one, this one’s a beauty.
 It has a full-leather interior and several pockets.
 Although there are some apparent discolorations on the outside (they might even be natural to the skin itself), it’s very clean and undamaged inside – always a delight when discovering an old handbag!

 So, surprised again!
 I always love that, and the surprises keep on coming . . . . . . . . . . . . .